MrGasS/PiSCSI-THT-PCB/gerbers/v1.0 rev3ago2022/readme.md

 **Version**: 1.0
 **Revision**: 3ago2022
 **Testing status:** tested through early prototype board (which is basically the same).
-I should be fully working.
+It should be fully working.